olorondu-emeka/blog-api/README.md

-# Project Title
+# Blog API
-A Blog API.
+A simple blog API.

 ## Brief Description
 A Blog REST API built to practice concepts learnt in building REST APIs with Spring Boot.